cbasedlf/ghost_imaging_demo/README.md

  Files explanation:

 **speckle_generation.py**: code to generate speckle patterns.
 You can change a few parameters to tune how the speckles look.
 This creates a .h5 file with the speckles, that will be used in the other codes to simulate the measurements and do the recovery.
+The other codes need the .h5 file with the speckles to work, so you have to run this first.

 **ghost_demo.py**: classical ghost imaging recovery (without compressive sensing).
 You can choose the number of speckles to use.